amberxn/COVID19_NCOMMS/README.md

 # COVID19_NCOMMS

-This repository includes custom codes to perform metabolomics data normalization, process cytokine data, perform regression analysis, and cluster cytokines and metabolits by Mfuzz in **Host metabolite-cytokine correlation landscape in SARS-CoV-2 infection**.
+This repository includes custom codes to perform metabolomics data normalization, process cytokine data, perform regression analysis, and cluster cytokines and metabolits by Mfuzz in **Integrated cytokine and metabolite analysis reveals immunometabolic reprogramming in COVID-19 patients with therapeutic implications**.

 #### Normalization_QCmad-TIC.R
 To perform QCmad-TIC normalization of targeted and untargeted metabolomics NA-replaced raw peak area data.